dash61/writerPrj/README.md

 # README #

-This is a sample site for a writer who has a number of books published.
+This is a sample site for a fictional writer who has a number of books published.
+It uses Django, Python, Crispy forms, Bootstrap, Javascript/HTML/CSS, Greensock's TweenMax, and django-blog-it for blogging.

-### What is this repository for? ###

-* Project writerPrj - a test site using Django/Python/Bootstrap/etc., running on Heroku.
+* Visit the site at - http://example1.zobasoft.biz
 * Version 0.1
+* Uses Python 3.5
+* See requirements.txt for a list of installed modules and their versions

-### How do I get set up? ###
+### Notes ###

-* No setup needed.
+* It originally had a sidebar before this was moved to the top right, but the sidebar.html file is still used for those buttons.